AVelaryon/GIS-Exploration/README.md

 # **GIS-Exploration**: Thoughts and Action plan
-~~Investigating GIS NYS Disadvantage Community (DAC) dataset (and other datasets provided by [Geographic Information Gateway](https://opdgig.dos.ny.gov/search))~~.
 I wish to determine how geographic data can info decision-making and appropriate use-cases regarding transportation.
 This project aims to answer the following questions:
 * Given all statewide projects, how does GIS data inform future project costs?
 Or doesn't it?
   * ~It will/may limit tools use.
 How does that boost or reduce cost?~
    * **Ans:** Dataset doesn't provide this info.